Akuma-U1/milkshaker/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Service Architecture

+- For the frontend, github pages for this project is used
+- For the api, heroku, or a cheap EC2 AWS server will be set up
+- For the database, check out HelioHost.
+Free DB hosting
+- Try to do as much as possible in docker containers regarding the api and the db.